infor-design/enterprise/src/components/bubble/readme.md

 ```

 - You can also use the `getSelected` method to get the current selected line.
 - You can also use the `setSelected` method to set the current selected line.
-For this function you can pass in options such as groupIndex, fieldName and fieldValue to find the associated values.
+For this function you can pass in options such as `groupIndex`, `fieldName` and `fieldValue` to find the associated values.

 ```javascript
 let options = {